Description

-The 2022 Australian Hojiblanca stays right on brand with its high fruit aroma and creamy mouth feel with notes of stone fruit, tomato leaf and green almond.
+The 2023 Australian Hojiblanca stays right on brand with its high fruit aroma and creamy mouth feel.

 True to the “Aus Hoji”, this EVOO is mild with no bitterness.
 The finish is delicate with a pleasing but mild amount of pepperiness.